Colour changing trees by a waterfall in central Ontario

 Do note that you are required to purchase a day-use permit if you stop anywhere in Algonquin Park.
 For an up-to-date fall report, click here.

-2. Niagara Parkway
+2. Fall Colours in Niagara Parkway

 Vibrant fall colors emerge along the Niagara River, heralding the arrival of autumn in Niagara Falls, Ontario